zcaudate-me/cronj/README.md

   - [at-at](https://github.com/overtone/at-at)
   - [monotony](https://github.com/aredington/monotony)

 The first three all follow the cron convention.
-The "task" (also called a "job") can only be scheduled at whole minute intervals. [at-at](https://github.com/overtone/at-at) has milli-second resolution, but was limited in the number of threads that was predetermined.
+The "task" (also called a "job") can only be scheduled at whole minute intervals. [at-at](https://github.com/overtone/at-at) has milli-second resolution, but was limited in the number of threads that have to be predetermined.
 It was good for looking after tasks that did not overlap between calls but not for tasks that may take an arbitarily long time. [monotony](https://github.com/aredington/monotony) uses core.logic, which is something that I am yet to understand.

 I needed something that